sahananar/cse15l-lab-reports/LabReport3.md

 ```
 grep -r "Italy" written_2
 ```
-Output 1 (there were several more lines that were outputted, this screenshot shows the first few filenames)
+Output 1 - There were several more lines that were outputted, this code block shows just the first results.
+The lines were intentionally spaced this way so that the code block would not get cut off.

 ```
 written_2/non-fiction/OUP/Castro/chP.txt:The word piñata derives from the verb apiñar, which means to